 You have three common options for how your hands connect:

 - Interlock: The pinky finger of your right hand hooks together with the index finger of your left hand.
-This is popular and promotes a feeling of aza-connected hands.
+This is popular and promotes a feeling of connected hands.

-- Overlap (Vardon Grip): The pinky finger of your right hand rests in the go-t-y between the index and middle fingers of your left hand.
+- Overlap (Vardon Grip): The pinky finger of your right hand rests between the index and middle fingers of your left hand.
 This is the most popular grip on the PGA Tour.

-- Ten-Finger (Baseball Grip): All ten fingers are on the clb, with xa pinky tight against the left index finger.
-A lot people a feel of comfort with this grip on.
+- Ten-Finger (Baseball Grip): All ten fingers are on the club, with the pinky tight against the left index finger.
+Many people feel comfortable with this grip.

-Honestly? a does not matter which one you choose.
-Try all t ree and see what feels most co fortable an secu a for you.
-T-goal is t-hands together so they work as a single unit.
+Honestly, it does not matter which one you choose.
+Try all three and see what feels most comfortable and secure for you.
+The goal is to bring your hands together so they work as a single unit.

 Your Setup for Consistent Power

-Like the grip, a new golf pos ure feels like nothing else in sp s.
-You’ll feel weird, perched over the ball, push g yur utt out.
-But when you look in a mirror or on vi o, you’ll just look like a golfer - an athletic one, re dy to make a pow rfu s ing.
+Like the grip, a new golf posture feels like nothing else in sports.
+You’ll feel weird, perched over the ball, pushing your butt out.
+But when you look in a mirror or on video, you’ll just look like a golfer - an athletic one, ready to make a powerful swing.

 Building Your Stance from the Ground Up